Original article by Douglas Ashby 1999, transcribed by Margaret Craddock

 "Alexandra Works" Buckby Brothers, shoemakers, Kettering Road 1903 - 1960s.

 Later occupied by E.K.
-Coles, Alumasc and now I.M.
-Kelly.
+Coles, Alumasc and I.M.
+Kelly until 2009 when they moved to Kettering.
+The building was subsequently demolished.

 Back to Map